berkeley-scf/r-bootcamp-fall-2021/README.md

 ## Health information

-Vaccination requirements will follow [campus requirements](https://uhs.berkeley.edu/requirements/covid19) that will be in place as of August 4.
+Vaccination requirements will follow [campus requirements](https://uhs.berkeley.edu/requirements/covid19), so essentially everyone should be vaccinated.
 In particular, those of you arriving from another country should carefully examine these requirements, which will determine if you can attend the bootcamp in person.

 Facial coverings are required while inside buildings on campus, per [recent campus masking policy](https://coronavirus.berkeley.edu/return-to-campus/face-coverings/).